usnistgov/dioptra/docs/source/tutorials/example-tensorflow-mnist-feature-squeezing.rst

 Tensorflow MNIST Feature Squeezing
 ==================================

+.. include:: /_glossary_note.rst

 Introduction
 ------------

 .. warning::

-   Some of the attacks in this demo, *deepfool* and *CW* in particular, are computationally expensive and will take a very long to complete if run using the CPUs found in a typical personal computer.
+   Some of the attacks in this demo, *deepfool* and *:term:`CW`* in particular, are computationally expensive and will take a very long to complete if run using the CPUs found in a typical personal computer.
    For this reason, it is highly recommended that you run these demos on a CUDA-compatible GPU.

 The demo provided in the Jupyter notebook ``demo.ipynb`` uses Dioptra to run experiments that investigate the effectiveness of the feature-squeezing defense against a series of evasion attacks against a neural network model.